jhpyle/docassemble/_docs/documents.md

 In this example, each row corresponds to an item in a [Python dict] called `seeds_of_fruit`.
-Here is an example of an interview that gathers items into a [`DADict`] called `seeds_of_fruit` and provides the .docx file.
+Here is an example of an interview that gathers items into a [`DADict`] called `seeds_of_fruit` and provides the DOCX file.

 {% include side-by-side.html demo="docx-template-table" %}

-For more information about gathering items into a [`DADict`] object, see the [Dictionary] subsection of the [Groups] section of the documentation.
+For more information about gathering items into a [`DADict`] object, see the [Dictionary] subsection of the [data structures] section of the documentation.

-Your .docx tables can also loop over the columns of a table.
+Your DOCX tables can also loop over the columns of a table.

 ![table columns template source]({{ site.baseurl }}/img/docx-table-columns-template.png){: .maybe-full-width }

 ![table columns template result]({{ site.baseurl }}/img/docx-table-columns-assembled.png){: .maybe-full-width }

-The following example, which uses the template [docx-table-columns.docx], illustrates this.
+The following interview, which uses the template [docx-table-columns.docx], illustrates this.

 {% include side-by-side.html demo="docx-table-columns" %}

-### <a name="particfields"></a>Passing values only for particular fields
+### <a name="particfields"></a>Passing Values Only for Particular Fields

-By default, all of the variables in your interview will be available in the .docx template.
-If you do not want this, perhaps because your .docx template uses a different variable naming convention, you can use the `fields` directive to indicate a mapping between the fields in the .docx template and the values that you want to be filled in.
-This operates much like the [PDF fill-in fields](#pdf template file) feature.
+By default, all of the variables in your interview's [DALang] will be available in the DOCX template.
+If you do not want this, perhaps because your DOCX template uses a different variable naming convention, you can use the `fields` sub-component to indicate a mapping between the fields in the DOCX template and the values that you want to be filled in.
+This operates much like the [PDF fill-in fields](#pdf template file) sub-component.

 The content of `fields` is converted into a data structure, which is passed to the `render()` method of [`python-docx-template`].
 The data